 Host specific network configuration

 The actual hosts come with IPTables.
-Note that IPTables firewall is enabled and customized on the CentOS installation of the IdP.
+Note that IPTables firewall is enabled and customized by the installation of the IdP.

 Nuances to port 443 for non-root webserver

-In order to have a non-root installation of the tomcat webserver, IPTables performs port forwarding of port 443 to a tomcat localhost port (7443).
-This allows for a non- root tomcat installation according to recommended install practices
+In order to have a non-root installation of the jetty webserver, IPTables performs port forwarding of port 443 to a jetty localhost port (7443).
+This allows for a non- root jetty installation according to recommended install practices

 Important Host Specific Ports and Their Network Visibility